 Publication date: 23 December 2021

-This page outlines the key privacy obligations for sponsors, which fall under the following topics:
+Under this arrangement, the CDR principal is liable for the actions of the CDR representative.
+This page outlines the key privacy obligations for CDR principals, which fall under the following topics:

 - CDR policy

 These obligations have been introduced by Version 3 of the CDR Rules (being the Competition and Consumer (Consumer Data Right) Amendment Rules (No. 1) 2021) and have been binding since 19 October 2021.
 The CDR Privacy Safeguard Guidelines will be updated to reflect this content.

 These obligations apply in addition to a CDR principal’s privacy obligations as an accredited person and accredited data recipient (for example, to comply with the privacy safeguards).

 For information regarding a CDR principal’s accreditation obligations, see the ACCC’s Accreditation Guidelines.

 For information on the privacy obligations for CDR representatives, see CDR representative model – Privacy obligations of CDR representatives.

 - A CDR principal is a person who has received accreditation at the unrestricted level and has engaged a CDR representative under a written contract that meets the requirements in the CDR Rules.